tylerjw/concept3racing/_posts/2023-07-16-sunday-sunday-sunday.md

 classes: wide
 ---

-Dalton, a professional Sim racer, joined our team for the double header at PPIR.
+Dalton, a professional sim racer, joined our team for the double header at PPIR.
 This is his second year running this race with the CKT.
 Having four races of experience he was no longer a rookie.